mjbradvica/personal-website-articles/2023/avoid-multi-slot-content-projection.md

 2. A higher-order component
 3. Breaking up a complex component into smaller ones

 Content projection in all front-end frameworks is an _explicit_ contract between a parent and a single child.
-Holding firm to this concept will product better software that is much easier to maintain in the long-term.
+Holding firm to this concept will produce better software that is much easier to maintain in the long-term.